manvirag/tech_learning_tinkering/hld/template/hld.md

 ### 2.1 High-Level Architecture

-- Ask interview -> i usually draw boxes and do the api and db design. and then later on go into nfr like scaling, other details, let me know if any want to do have some other way. -> some can say first do api design and db design. then hld but mostly don't say any thing so continue.
+- Ask interview -> i usually draw boxes and do the api and db design. and then later on go into nfr like scaling, other details, let me know if any want to do have some other way. -> some can say first do api design and db design. then hld but mostly don't say any thing so continue. **Mostly prefer to have entities and  then most suitable api first then other things later on like hld db schema deep dive.**
 - Think about the solutions with past problem , Draw the boxes of different components, something new just draw boxes with some responsibility and later figure out in deep dive.
 - they can be different servers, gateway, database, kafka, elastic search, s3, graphql, client, CDN, redis, aws lambda, consumer, stream, batch ( only if multi country expensive)  etc just black boxes like database can be box as of now. b
 - Draw the arrows -> to have high level idea of arrows. tell the flow one by one and make the arrow.